Neurita/pypes/docs/getting_started.md

 ## Configuration

-From pypes you can set up the internal parameters of the pipelines.
+From `pypes` you can set up the internal parameters of the pipelines.

-You can either have a separate configuration file (in JSON, YAML, .ini, etc...), dealt by [Kaptan](https://github.com/emre/kaptan).
+You can either have a **separate configuration file** (in JSON, YAML, .ini, etc...), dealt by [Kaptan](https://github.com/emre/kaptan).

 You can also set configuration parameters with a Python `dict`.

-Pypes provides a function named `update_config` where you can input a `dict` or a file path to update the global configuration state before building the pipelines.
+Pypes provides a function named `update_config` where you can input a `dict` or a file path to update the **global configuration state** before building the pipelines.

-I recommend YAML, have a look at the [example config file](pypes_config.yml).
+We recommend YAML: have a look at the [example config file](pypes_config.yml).

 ```python
 from pypes.config import update_config